A minimal configuration

 The best way to learn the basics about the library is through examples.
 In the

-next subsections we will show how to fulfill the qc_style
+next subsections we will show how to fulfill the qc_style criterion for

 Python and Java applications.
 Working configurations are provided so you can